(6 votes, average: 4.83 out of 5)

 When multiple endpoints share the same key for the encryption process, the chances of exposure are high.
 However, when we use Asymmetric encryption, the private key can be accessed only by the authorized recipient, making the process much more secure.

 Asymmetric encryption algorithms entirely back the concept of digital signatures.
-When a person digitally signs a document, it means that they have applied a hash function that provides information about any modification or alteration done in the documents.
+When a person digitally signs a document, they have applied a hash function that provides information about any modification or alteration done in the documents.
 To open the digitally secured documents, the recipient must utilize their private key and decrypt the data.

 1. What does asymmetric encryption mean?